Excitons and trions in CrSBr bilayers: Abstract

 \section{Abstract}

 We study theoretically the neutral and charged excitons in two-dimensional semiconductors with anisotropic dispersion of charge carriers.
 Such a situation is realized in CrSBr-based van der Waals heterostructures.
-We calculate the binding energies of excitons and trions and explore their dependence on the mass ratio, dielectric screening, and interlayer distance in bilayer structures.
-We also address the correlations between the excitons and the Fermi sea of resident electrons and the effects of exciton-light coupling, including the radiative decay and long-range electron-hole interaction.
+We calculate the binding energies of excitons and trions and explore their dependence on the mass ratio, dielectric screening, and interlayer distance in bilayer structures. {We also address the effects of exciton-light coupling, including the radiative decay and long-range electron-hole exchange interaction, and briefly analyze correlations between the excitons and the Fermi sea of resident electrons}.
 The estimates for CrSBr bilayers are in reasonable agreement with recent experiments.